UH-Bioinformatics/uh-bioinformatics.github.io/training/details/phylogenetics.md

 ### Date and Location

-The workshop will be held on September 9th, 2016 from 9 am to 1 pm in the Information Technology Center building (ITS) on Manoa Campus (2520 Correa Road, Honolulu, Hawaii 96822), room 105A.
+The workshop September 9th, 2016 from 9 am to 1 pm in the Information Technology Center building (ITS) on Manoa Campus (2520 Correa Road, Honolulu, Hawaii 96822), room 105A.

 ### For more information, please contact:

-Kirill Vinnikov: vinni@hawaii.edu
+Kirill Vinnikov: vinni \<at\> hawaii edu <br/>
-or
+or <br/>
-Mahdi Belcaid: mahdi@hawaii.edu
+Mahdi Belcaid: mahdi \<at\> hawaii  edu

 ### Registration